 This is another area where you can discover critical issues before launching.
 You might find that your value proposition is weak or, worse, nonexistent.
 If so, you’ll need to rethink your product.
 You could look for new angles to create a product unique enough to sell in a crowded market space.
 Or, you could differentiate your brand in another way.

 In other cases, you might pinpoint what it is that makes your product stand out from the rest.
 In this situation, the goal will be to clearly outline what those differentiators are.

-When determining how much to charge for your product, you’ll need to factor in the costs of production as well as what customers are willing to pay for your product.
+When determining how much to charge for your product or your pricing methods, you’ll need to factor in the costs of production as well as what customers are willing to pay for your product.